-13.2 Analysis and visualization of the data with the XTENDER Data Analysis Tool
+Analysis and visualization of the data with the Xtender Data Analysis Tool or with the Xtender Matlab® Data Analysis

-Attached to this function, Studer Innotec offers free of charge an analysis tool in the form of a file type Microsoft® Excel® 2007 which allows reading specifically the CSV files generated by the remote control.
+Attached to this function, Studer Innotec offers free of charge an analysis tool in the form of a file type Microsoft® Excel® 2007 which allows to read specifically the CSV files generated by the remote control.
 This tool shapes and gathers the data of each Xtender and then displays them graphically.
 In this way the data become readable and understandable at a glance.

-These files can be downloaded for free on www.studer-innotec.com/support.
+A Matlab® script is also available.
+It enables to do analysis or to work out a possible simulation.
+These files can be downloaded for free on www.studer-innotec.com.

-14 SETTING OF THE COMBI XTENDER
+SETTING OF THE COMBI XTENDER